Microgreen Grow Mats Verse Soil: Which is Better, Hemp, Bamboo, or Soil?

 The microgreens were removed from the trays and set at the same height to better view the results.

-As you can see, the Kohlrabi microgreens grown in the Home Microgreens Potting Mix (far right) are much taller, wider, and the leaves are bigger than any of the other grow media.
+As you can see, the Kohlrabi microgreens grown in the Home Microgreens Potting Mix (far right) are much taller, and wider, and the leaves are bigger than any of the other grow media.

 microgreens grown on grow mats